 Go to Implementation

-To navigate to implementation of a type or type member
+Navigate to implementation of a type or a type member

-- Press Ctrl+F12 or choose in the main menu .
-Alternatively, you can press Ctrl+Shift+A, start typing the command name in the pop-up, and then choose it there.
+Press Control+N, K or choosefrom the main menu .
+Alternatively, you can press Control+Shift+A, start typing the command name in the popup, and then choose it there.

-- If the symbol has several implementations, they will be listed in a drop-down list.
-The drop-down list may contain items in both bold and regular font.
+If the symbol has several implementation, they will be listed in a drop-down.
+The list may contain items in both bold and regular font.
 Bold indicates that an item has direct inheritance, while the regular font is used for indirect inheritance.